 - disqualify the operator from applying for accreditation

-- refuse to give, or revoke, permission under section 22(5A) (community and private bus services) to use drivers who hold probationary driver licences to drive buses for a registered bus service
+- Cancel or refuse to give permission under section 36 to use probationary driver licence holders to drive buses for an accredited bus service

 - refuse to grant an exemption